isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah As A Place For Books And Knowledge.md

 **Shanghai Book Company**

-Other than Bras Basah Road, North Bridge Road in the 1920s and 1930s was a popular location for Chinese book retailers such as the Shanghai Book Company.
+Other than Bras Basah Road, North Bridge Road in the 1920s and 1930s was also a popular location for Chinese book retailers such as the Shanghai Book Company.

 |  |
 |:--------:|